Constraint Learning for Control Tasks with Limited Duration Barrier Functions

 \section{Introduction}

-Acquiring an optimal policy that attains the maximum return over some time horizon is of primary interest in the literature of both reinforcement learning \cite{reinforcement,lewis2009reinforcement,sugiyama2015statistical} and optimal control \cite{optimalcontrol}.
-A large number of algorithms have been designed to successfully control systems with complex dynamics to accomplish specific tasks, such as balancing an inverted pendulum and letting a humanoid robot run to a target location.
-Those algorithms may result in control strategies that are energy-efficient, take the shortest path to the goal, spend less time to accomplish the task, and sometimes outperform human beings in these senses (cf. \cite{mnih2015human}).
-As we can observe in the daily life, on the other hand, it is often difficult to attribute optimality to human behaviors, e.g., the behaviors are hardly the most efficient for any specific task (cf. \cite{skinner1953science}).
+Acquiring an optimal policy that attains the maximum return over some time horizon is of primary interest in the literature of both reinforcement learning \cite{reinforcement} and optimal control \cite{optimalcontrol}.
+A large number of algorithms have been designed to successfully control systems with complex dynamics to accomplish specific tasks optimally in some sense.
+As we can observe in the daily life, on the other hand, it is often difficult to attribute optimality to human behaviors (cf. \cite{skinner1953science}).
 Instead, humans are capable of generalizing the behaviors acquired through completing a certain task to deal with unseen situations.
-This fact casts a question of how one should design a learning algorithm that generalizes across tasks rather than focuses on a specific one.
+This fact casts a question of how one should design a learning algorithm that generalizes across tasks.